 October 3, 2023 by Alison Tunley

 Typos send a chill down the spine of any translator or proofreader.
 Catching an unintended slip-up at the last moment before submitting a project always combines an element of relief with a sense of dismay at nearly allowing an embarrassing mistake to slip through to publication.
 I am still slightly haunted by my recent near miss, which involved spotting in the nick of time a reference to “bras bands” with associated imagery of trumpeters in raunchy lingerie.
+But intentional typos or intentional misspellings are a different matter altogether.

-But could typos have a positive side that a writer might harness?
+Indeed, could intentional typos have a positive side that a writer might harness?
 Several years ago, US academic and author Yascha Mounk, hypothesised on Twitter: “I have a theory that I inadvertently test at regular intervals: Small typos in tweets increase engagement because people stumble over them as they scroll their news feed, which makes them look at the tweet more closely.
 Do any linguists on here know whether this is plausible?”.
 The tweet has long since vanished, so maybe Mounk thought better of his idle speculation, but the premise was jotted down in my ever-expanding list of linguistic curiosities to investigate.
 Could this be why viral tweets so often have typos?
 Or is that simply a reflection of the high proportion of tweets of any variety that contain typos, viral or not?
 I suspect the latter might be closer to the truth but hard data on this seems difficult to come by.

 I set about researching whether deliberate typos might be a thing and whether accidental typos might boost audience engagement, but pinning down any evidence is fiendishly difficult, not least because almost every search strategy brings up articles on how to avoid spelling mistakes.
 In between endless tips on improving your proofreading skills, the few articles I could find on misspellings as a way to lure in the reader provided unsubstantiated claims such as “if you want an engaged audience and you use them sparingly, typos and misquotes can really draw your readers in.”